cpmech/russell/russell_tensor/README.md

-# Russell Tensor - Tensor Analysis for Continuum Mechanics
+# Russell Tensor - Tensor analysis structures and functions for continuum mechanics

 _This crate is part of [Russell - Rust Scientific Library](https://github.com/cpmech/russell)_